PurkkaKoodari/ktane-hw/doc/bus_protocol.md

 | 32-38 | 7 | reserved | Reserved, must be zero. |
 | 39 | 1 | init complete | 1 if the reset sequence is complete and the module will enter _configuration mode_, 0 otherwise. |

-When the MODULE_ENABLE line goes high while a module is in _reset mode_, or is high when entering the mode, the module MUST send this message and enter _initialization mode_.
+When the MODULE_ENABLE line goes low while a module is in _reset mode_, or is low when entering the mode, the module MUST de-assert the MODULE_READY signal, send this message and enter _initialization mode_.
+MODULE_READY must be de-asserted before sending the message.

 If the module's reset sequence is complete, it SHOULD set the `init complete` bit in this message and enter _configuration mode_ upon sending it.
 If a module sends this message with the `init complete` bit unset, it MUST send an Init complete (0x02) message upon completing the reset sequence.